Niavlys2048/Backpack/README.md

 #  Backpack

-A three-page application that allows you to:
+A 3-in-1 application that allows you to:
 * Get the exchange rate between the dollar and your current currency.
 * Translate any supported languages.
 * Compare the local weather with all your favorite places.